 Class attendance is mandatory.
 Students should display a sign with their first and last names.
 Software to create such signs is available in the ISyE Undergraduate Computer Lab.
-A picture will be taken from every student during the first class period to create a visual class roll.

 Graduating Students

 Students graduating at the end of this quarter should contact the instructor immediately.